 - A research and independent study course or lab-intensive advanced science courses

-Many students in the biochemistry program engage in one-on-one lab research, and majors are encouraged to do lab research in biochemical areas of interest.
-Interested students can become affiliated with one of the department's active research laboratories early in the curriculum by taking independent study or honors courses.
+Majors are encouraged to do lab research in biochemical areas of interest and many engage in one-on-one lab research.
+Interested students can become affiliated with one of the department's active research labs early in the curriculum by taking independent study or honors courses.

 In addition to work required for the major, you'll take courses in other disciplines, including related sciences.
 Biochemisry majors also can take courses in any of the departments at the university, including business, psychology, engineering, or journalism.

 See Biochemistry in the UI General Catalog to learn more about these degree programs and graduating with honors.

 Students interested in this major must meet the requirements for admission to the College of Liberal Arts and Sciences.

 Biochemistry students are encouraged to apply for internships in industry to gain additional research experience and become familiar with the industrial research setting.
 Students also can apply for part-time jobs in the biochemistry department, where they assist in ongoing research projects.